klahrich/chiefhustler/content/diary/update-on-oil.md

 I didn't sleep well last night, mainly because of the money I had in oil investments.
 I have a simple rule that I follow unquestionably: if it prevents me from sleeping, I cut it out.

-If there's one thing I learned in the past year, it's that mental opportunity cost always trumps financial opportunity cost.
+There's a reasonably strong chance that I will regret this decision in the short-term, but if there's one thing I learned in the past year, it's that mental opportunity cost always trumps financial opportunity cost.

-I'd like to use my energy to find an easier game to play.
+I'd like to use my mental energy to find an easier game to play.

 ### Update (2022-01-27)